 Worried about school

 Not all children and young people enjoy going to school, for different reasons.
-If you are worried or struggling with school, it’s important to find the right support around for you.
+If you are worried about school, it’s important to find the right support for you.
 There are ways you can support yourself so that you can learn to enjoy school and manage your concerns.

 Think about the people you can talk to in school